 A full list of ORCID members can be found here.

 We encourage all authors and co-authors to register for an ORCID iD and to link their ORCID iD to their accounts in our online peer review platforms.
+It takes seconds to do: click the link when prompted, sign into your ORCID account and our systems are automatically updated.
 We collect ORCID iDs during the manuscript submission process and your ORCID iD then becomes part of your accepted publication’s metadata, making your work attributable to you and only you.
 Your ORCID iD is published with your article so that fellow researchers reading your work can link to your ORCID profile and from there link to your other publications.